sarahconnollybristol/cs-uob.github.io/README.md

 For undergraduate students picking their optional units for future years, we have created [an interactive prerequisite map](FACE/index.html).
 All information on this page is offered "without warranty" as the information is subject to change in future years.

-**Are you a current student with good grades, interested in a funded PhD scheme that lets you stay in Bristol and get teaching as well as reseach experience?
+**Are you a current student with good grades, interested in a funded PhD scheme that lets you stay in Bristol and get teaching as well as research experience?
 Then have a look at our [Doctoral Training Associate](PGR/2022_DTA.md) positions.**

 # Year 1